FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 Accessing the data works just as with any other nested structure.

 Following this logic, you will end up with a continuation of a vertically connected tree.

+## Extra: Managing Entry Points

+The plugin setup follows the common [entry-points](https://setuptools.pypa.io/en/latest/userguide/entry_point.html) Python standard from `importlib.metadata`.
+It works in tandem with `pip` install to allow for a more elegant and controlled way of exposing and loading (specific functionalities in) modules.
+Entry points also provide the module developer how these functionalities ought to be exposed to the environment, e.g. their name and own configuration.

+Conceptually, there are five key players to keep track off:

+- the **target functionality** is the entity that we want to _expose_ to the NOMAD base installation.
+In our case, this will amount to our parser class, which typically is a child class of `MatchingParser`.
+It may use `configurations` parameters passed along via the nomad settings.
+- the **entry point** (instance of `EntryPoint`) is responsible for _registering_ the target functionality.
+It therefore also retains metadata like its name, a description and most importantly, the file matching directives.
+It is typically located in the `__init__.py` of the relevant functionality folder (see folder structure).
+    - the **entry point group** bundles several entry points together.
+By default, NOMAD scans all plugins under the group name `project.entry-points.'nomad.plugin'`.
+- the **module setup file** _exposes_ the entry point (and its group) under the format of `<module_name>.<functionality_folder_name>:<entry_point_name>`.
+This is the name by which you should call this entry point.
+In NOMAD we use the `pyproject.toml` setup file under the module's root folder.
+- the **NOMAD configuration file** called `nomad.yaml` allows further control over which entry points to _include_ or _exclude_, as well as their _configuration parameters_.